zac-garby/radon/README.md

-This is a scripting language.
-It's currently unnamed.
-It's dynamically typed and compiled.
-It compiles to [bytecode](./bytecode) which is executed on the [virtual machine](vm).
+Radon is a dynamically typed, compiled scripting language which runs on a virtual machine.

 This is what it looks like: